 This section looks at three principle sources of public policy for bicycling and walking at the state level:

-- STRATEGIC HIGHWAY SAFETY PLANS (SHSP): The SHSP is required as part of receiving federal Highway Safety Improvement Program (SHSP) funding.
+• STRATEGIC HIGHWAY SAFETY PLANS (SHSP): The SHSP is required as part of receiving federal Highway Safety Improvement Program (HSIP) funding.
 It is a statewide-coordinated safety plan that provides a comprehensive framework for reducing highway fatalities and serious injuries on all public roads.
-Data from each state’s SHSP is collected by the Federal Highway Administration’s Roadway Safety Professional Capacity Building program and is interpreted into the categories identified in this report.
+Data from each state’s SHSP is collected by the Federal Highway Administration’s Office of Safety into a database that was used to create tables on this page.

 Data on this page: